 How to Replace a Damaged Fly Screen Without Buying a New Frame

-I was at a quote in Merewether last summer — lovely art-deco place, lady of the house had been told by a “window guy” that her four damaged fly screens needed replacing at $89 each.
-That’s $356 for what is genuinely a 20-minute job per screen with $30 of materials.
+I was at a quote in Merewether last summer.
+Lovely art-deco place, lady of the house had been told by a “window guy” that her four damaged fly screens needed replacing at $89 each.
+That’s $356 for what is genuinely a 20-minute job per screen with about $30 of materials.
 The frames were aluminium, perfectly straight, no corrosion.
 They just needed re-meshing.
-I did them while she made me a coffee.
+I did all four while she made me a flat white and explained why her cattle dog Roxy had eaten the bottom corner of the kitchen screen.
+Walked out 90 minutes later with $50 in my pocket and her offering to send three neighbours my way.
+That’s the job.

-This is one of those repairs where the marketing has run away from reality.
+Right, here’s the thing.
+Fly-screen replacement is one of those repairs where the marketing has run away from reality.
 Bunnings sells a spline tool for $8.50, a roll of charcoal mesh for about $25, and that gets you four to six screens depending on size.
-Most blogs tell you to chuck the frame because that’s what the YouTube algorithm rewards — replacement content gets more clicks than repair content.
+Most blogs tell you to chuck the frame because the YouTube algorithm rewards replacement content over repair content.
 The frame is fine.
 It’s the mesh and the spline that fail.
+And there’s an Aussie-specific catch nobody mentions: standard fibreglass mesh is rubbish in our sun.
+Two summers of UV on a north-facing window in Newcastle and it’s brittle enough to poke a finger through.
+I’ll tell you what to use instead so your not back here doing this in two years.

 What you’ll need

-• Spline roller tool (the little wheel on a handle — Bunnings $8.50, the Cyclone-branded one is fine)
+• Spline roller tool — the little wheel on a handle, Bunnings $8.50, Cyclone brand is fine

 • New spline cord — measure your old spline diameter first, usually 4 mm or 4.5 mm